idenning2003/cbase/README.md

 Before the end of any file, there must be at least one newline character `\n`.

 ### 5. Trailing Whitespace
-Any trailing whitespace, meaning space characters ' ' before a newline, is strictly prohibited.
+Any trailing whitespace, meaning space characters `' '` before a newline `\n`, is strictly prohibited.
 I ([idenning2003](https://github.com/idenning2003)) have a personal vendetta against trailing whitespace.

 ### 6. Constant Qualifier
 Use it whenever possible in function parameters and whenever it makes sense in